aeeckhou/shallowHRD/README.md

 First, FASTQ files should be aligned to the hg19 reference genome (using [BWA-MEM](https://github.com/lh3/bwa) for instance) and supplementary & duplicate reads removed from the BAM files, using [Samtools](http://www.htslib.org/doc/samtools.html) and [PicardTools' MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), respectively.

 Then, the BAM file should then be processed by a software such as ControlFREEC.
-The recommended options for controlFREEC are indicated in a config file example in the repository (*controlfreec_config_file_example*).
-The window size was fixed here to 20kb (coverage > 0.5x) and the parameters were set for a sensitive segmentation.
+The recommended options for controlFREEC are indicated in a config file example in the repository (*controlfreec_config_file_example.txt*).
+The window size was fixed here to 20kb (coverage > 0.4x) and the parameters were set for a sensitive segmentation.
 The window size can however be increased up to ~60kb if necessary depending on the coverage, with a step size half its length.

 Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.